alexdown/mongo-view/README.md

 ## SQL

-As a reference, the SQL equivalent of the data model above can be:
+As a reference, the SQL equivalent of the data model above is (PostgreSQL):
 - **`sales` table**:
   CREATE TABLE sales ( date date, "desc" character varying)